 Resets are one of the most common occurrences in criminal court.
 If a plea is not entered, and a case is not tried or dismissed, the case will be reset to a future court date (generally around a month later).
 It is not uncommon for a person to come to court six or more times (and in complicated cases, many more) before a case is resolved.

-If you wish to hire an attorney call the Houston Lawyer Referral Service at 713-237-9429 and request a referral.
+If you wish to hire a Houston criminal court attorney call the Houston Lawyer Referral Service at 713-237-9429 and request a referral.